 As a senator, McCain spoke out in favor of a largely Democratic-supported bill to curb illegal immigration in part by establishing a path to citizenship for illegal aliens already in the United States.
 "But this effort must never entail giving away citizenship to those who have broken our laws," McCain wrote in an editorial in March 2007.
 "Rather it should require those who voluntarily come forward to undertake the hard work of reparation and assimilation that we expect."
 The candidate called for payment of fines and back taxes, as well as background checks and successful completion of English and civic exams as requisites for naturalization of illegal immigrants already in the country [source: Union Leader].
 After coming under fire from conservatives in 2008, McCain acknowledged a shift in his views to support immigration reform only after the borders are secure.
 "People want the borders secured first," he said in June [source: CNN].

-Although some feel that in the past McCain's position on abortion has been unclear, on the official site for his 2008 campaign, McCain has taken a clear stance on the abortion issue: "John McCain believes Roe v.
+Although some feel that in the past McCain's position on abortion was unclear, on the official site for his 2008 campaign, McCain took a clear stance on the abortion issue: "John McCain believes Roe v.
 Wade is a flawed decision that must be overturned" [source: John McCain].
-The message continues that the decision to allow abortion should be left to the states.
+The message continued that the decision to allow abortion should be left to the states.